-Crosshatch Field Schools are hands-on, on-farm learning days.
-Field Schools offer experienced instructors and small group sizes with both classroom time and field work for in-depth education.
-Included is a local food lunch and a post-workshop social networking hour.
+Crosshatch Field Schools are hands-on, on-farm learning days—going beyond the basics to support intermediate learners, but friendly enough for homestead-scale growers.
+Field Schools offer experienced instructors and small group sizes, with both classroom time and field work for an in-depth education.
+Included is a local food lunch and a post-workshop social hour to continue the discussion in an informal way.

 Field School Summer Line-up